Multi-Level Monte Carlo Training of Neural Operators: Numerical experiments

-To obtain the baseline quantities for the advection-diffusion test-case \cref{eq:AD}, we just consider resolution $R = 300$, since smaller ones did not provide an acceptable accuracy, considering the current model and expressivity.
-So, in this case, the goal is to show that coarser data, which it is not possible to use per sè, can be actually exploited in the MLMC paradigm to capture large-scale effects together with finer correction terms.
+\paragraph{Test on advection-diffusion} To obtain the baseline quantities for the advection-diffusion test-case \cref{eq:AD}, we just consider resolution $R = 300$, since smaller ones did not provide an acceptable accuracy, considering the current model and expressivity.
+So, in this case, the goal is to show that coarser data can be actually exploited in the MLMC paradigm to capture large-scale effects together with finer correction terms.
 The baseline epoch training time is 8.97$s$ while the testing loss is equal to 0.08$\%$.
 In \cref{fig:AD_para_comparison_field}, we compare the ground truth data (second row), the baseline SGD approximation (third row), and the approximated solution obtained by means of MLMC with $m = 3$ and $\delta = 2$, resulting in a test loss of 2.1$\%$ and a computational speed-up equal to 4, for different instances of the source term.